 Teachers have the option to create their own syllabus or adopt one of the sample syllabi provided.
 A teacher-created syllabus is reviewed by college faculty to ensure that the course fulfills the AP Program’s course-specific curricular and resource requirements.

 We offer several resources, below, to help teachers develop a syllabus that meets AP course requirements.

 2018-19 AP U.S. Government and Politics Redesign

-All teachers of previously authorized AP U.S. Government and Politics courses will need to submit a syllabus that meets the revised curricular requirements and have it authorized through the AP Course Audit in 2018-19.
+All teachers of previously authorized AP U.S. Government and Politics courses will need to submit a syllabus that meets the revised curricular requirements through the AP Course Audit in 2018-19.
 There are two ways teachers can do this: